Useful information for the citizens of Illinois

 Deliberations – The period after the evidence has been presented when the jury moves to a special room to discuss the evidence and reach a decision or "verdict."

 Burden of proof – In the law of evidence, the necessity or duty of affirmatively proving a fact or facts in dispute.
 In a criminal case, the prosecution must prove that the defendant committed the crime "beyond a reasonable doubt."
 In a civil case, the burden of proof is by a "preponderance," or greater weight, of the evidence.

 Verdict – The written decision of the case signed by all the jury members.
 A verdict must be unanimous, meaning that all the jurors must agree on it.

 Polling the jury – A practice whereby jurors are asked individually whether they agreed and still agree to the verdict.

-Sentencing – Judges follow the law and Constitution when determining the sentence for someone found guilty of a criminal action.
-Sentences may include prison, city jail time, a fine, some form of probation, or a conditional discharge.
+Sentencing – During a criminal trial, and while the jury is deliberating the verdict, it is improper for jurors to concern themselves with any possible punishment or sentence that may be imposed if the defendant is found guilty.
+Judges are obligated to follow the law and constitution when determining the sentence for someone found guilty of a criminal action.
+Sentences may include prison, jail time, a fine, some form of probation, conditional discharge, or court supervision.

 Illinois State Bar Association